folkzb/magalu/mgc/cli/docs/virtual-machine/instances/create/help.md

 - --ssh-key-name string                       Ssh key Name
 - --user-data string                          Used to perform automated configuration tasks. (between 1 and 65000 characters)
 - -v, --version                                   version for create
+- --volumes array(object)                     Volumes
+- Use --volumes=help for more details

 ## Flags:
 ```bash